 Direct Sales Pinterest Tips

-- Focus on adding value: When you add good content with good images you will attract people to your business and sales site.
+- Always add value: When you add good content with good images you will attract people to your business and sales site.

 - Brand your graphics: Have some continuity in what you do.
 Each image should be branded to your business or theme.